-- 1. Click Traffic, Priority, Queue.

-- 2. Set the queue mode.

-- 3. If the weighted queue mode is selected, the queue weight can be modified if required.

-- 4. If the queue mode that uses a combination of strict and weighted queueing is selected, the queues which are serviced first must be specified by enabling strict mode parameter in the table.

-- 5. Click Apply.
+- 1. Click Traffic, Priority, Queue. - 2.
+Set the queue mode for the port selected. - 3.
+If the weighted queue mode is selected, the queue weight can be modified if required. - 4.
+If the queue mode that uses a combination of strict and weighted queueing is selected, the queues which are serviced first must be specified by enabling strict mode parameter in the table. - 5.
+Click Apply.

-Figure 135: Setting the Queue Mode (Strict)
+Figure 139: Setting the Queue Mode (Strict)